xiaoyuan1996/ChatRobot/README.md

 Here are some python files and some wav files :

-wav files like these below is used to cache or verify.\n 01.wav	is uesd to transfer in program.
+wav files like these below is used to cache or verify.

+01.wav	is uesd to transfer in program.

 16k.wav	is a file to verify the correct of baidu api.